18.104.22.168 PPP income & assets tests & limits

 - the PPS income test is applied.

 These amounts are current as at 1 July 2017.
-The personal income free area is usually indexed annually by CPI on 1 July and the partner income free area increases in line with changes in the cutout point of the partner's payment, or NSA, whichever is applicable.
+The personal income free area is usually indexed annually by CPI on 1 July and the partner income free area increases in line with changes in the cutout point of the partner's payment, or JSP, whichever is applicable.
 However, under the Social Services Legislation Amendment Act 2017, the indexation of PPP income free areas was paused for 3 years from 1 July 2017.
 Indexation resumes on 1 July 2020.

 Act reference: SSAct section 1068B-A1 Method of calculating rate-general, section 1068B-D1 Effect of income on maximum payment rate, section 1068B-D19 Period over which ordinary income taken into account, section 1068B-D20 Fortnightly rate of ordinary income, section 1068B-D23 Partner income excess, section 1068B-D24 Partner income reduction

-Policy reference: SS Guide 4.2.2 Benefits Income Test & Limits, 22.214.171.124 PPS income & assets tests & limits, 126.96.36.199 About DVA Service Pensions, 188.8.131.52 About DVA Disability Pensions, 184.108.40.206 Calculating a rate of PP - partnered
+Policy reference: SS Guide 4.2.2 Benefits income test & limits, 22.214.171.124 PPS income & assets tests & limits, 126.96.36.199 About DVA service pensions, 188.8.131.52 About DVA Disability Pensions, 184.108.40.206 Calculating a rate of PP - partnered

 Income assessment period